sm0bin/dev-resources/README.md

 ---

-Explore a collection of free design resources ideal for graphic designers, UI/UX designers, and web developers.
+Explore a collection of free design resources ideal for **Graphic Designers**, **UI/UX Designers**, and **Web Developers**.

 From vibrant color palettes to diverse typography options, along with a rich collection of icons, illustrations, and high-quality images, this compilation caters to all creative needs.

 Elevate your projects with these invaluable tools, offering a perfect blend of utility and creativity. 💡🎨

 ---